euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Parameter estimation:
 ^^^^^^^^^^^^^^^^^^^^^

-once the order is selected, we have to estimate coefficients :math:`\phi_1`, :math:`\phi_2` and :math:`\sigma_{\varepsilon}^2`.
+Once the order is selected, we have to estimate coefficients :math:`\phi_1`, :math:`\phi_2` and :math:`\sigma_{\varepsilon}^2`.
 “Classical” fitting methodology [Brockwell-1991]_ is based on Conditional Maximum Likelihood Estimators (CMLE).
 This method is readily